Archeb/teamspeak-telegram-bot-ts/README.md

     Binds your Telegram account to your TeamSpeak Unique ID.
 To find your Unique ID, open TeamSpeak and go to `Tools -> Identities` (or `Ctrl+I`).
     *Example: `/bind AbCdEfG...=`*

+### 🐳 Running with Docker

+Using Docker is the recommended way to deploy the bot.

+1.  **Build the Docker image**:
+    ```sh
+    docker build -t teamspeak-telegram-bot .
+    ```

+2.  **Run the container**:
+    You need to mount your `config.ts` file and a `data` directory for persistent bindings.

+    ```sh
+    # Create a directory for persistent data on your host machine
+    mkdir ./data

+    # Run the container
+    docker run -d \
+      --name ts-tg-bot \
+      -v ./config.ts:/app/config.ts:ro \
+      -v ./data:/app/data \
+      --restart unless-stopped \
+      teamspeak-telegram-bot
+    ```
+    -   `-d`: Run in detached mode (in the background).
+    -   `--name`: Give the container a memorable name.
+    -   `-v ./config.ts:/app/config.ts:ro`: Mounts your local `config.ts` into the container as read-only.
+    -   `-v ./data:/app/data`: Mounts your local `data` directory into the container to persist bindings.
+    -   `--restart unless-stopped`: Ensures the bot restarts automatically if it crashes or the server reboots.

 ---

 <a name="zh"></a>